mihairdu/todo-list-1/README.md

 # Todo List #1

-The first (simple yet stylish :smile:) implementation of a todo list, using vanilla JS, HTML5 and CSS.
+The first (simple yet stylish :smile:) implementation of a todo list, using vanilla JS, HTML5 and CSS3.

 * Local storage enabled
 * Add/Delete buttons for every task